-Global Economy Weekahead - Desperately seeking signs of inflation
+GLOBAL ECONOMY WEEKAHEAD - Desperately seeking signs of inflation

 "One reason is probably that markets don't believe the response from policymakers is adequate."

 The Bank of Japan surprised markets late last month by cutting its deposit rate to negative.
-But the impact seems limited to some knee-jerk weakening in the Japanese yen.
+But the impact seems limited to some knee-jerk weakening in the Japanese yen JPY=.

 Sweden's Riksbank also slashed its repo rate to -0.50 percent on Thursday, partly as insurance against expectations that the European Central Bank would ease policy in March.